doit-solutions/Scaleway.Functions/README.md

         }
     }

-As you can see in the sample above, it is possible to add a URI which will be added to the `Access-Control-Allow-Origin` header in the function's responses.
+As you can see in the sample above, it is possible to add one or more URIs, which will be added to the `Access-Control-Allow-Origin` header in the function's responses.
 This might come in handy if you use the function as an API backend for a Scaleway bucket website, for example.